 eat through the wildness of her sweet body already

 in our bed to reach the body within the body.

-I would argue that the reasons that people avoid poetry is exactly the reason to read poems such as this one by Gilbert.
-Because the poem makes you think twice, the possibilities of its meaning become endless.
-Although the meaning might be about
+I would argue that the reasons some people avoid poetry, is exactly the reason to read poems such as this one by Gilbert.
+Because it makes you think twice, its meaning can be whatever you feel.

 If you’re interested in Gilbert’s view on poetry and writing, here’s a great interview in The Paris Review.